Covid-19 in Singapore

 Q: How do I protect myself from Covid-19?

 A: The best way to stay safe is if everyone ensures high levels of personal hygiene.

 Wash your hands with soap thoroughly and regularly, and wear a face mask and avoid public spaces if you feel unwell.
-If you sneeze or cough, be sure to use a tissue paper (and dispose of it promptly), remembering to immediately wash your hands!
+If you sneeze or cough, be sure to use a tissue paper (and dispose of it promptly), and remember to immediately wash your hands.

 You could even take additional precautions to protect yourself and those around you!

 What to do if you suspect you have the coronavirus in Singapore

 Singapore has been praised by experts and international organisations for our stellar handling of the Covid-19 outbreak.
 With high rates of detection and recovery locally, there’s little reason to panic and hoard a lifetime’s worth of toilet paper.

 While it is still unclear how much longer this Covid-19 outbreak will last, we all have to play our part by exercising social responsibility.